Lindhard theory: Formula for the magnetic susceptibility

+which corresponds to the spin susceptibility of Pauli paramagnetism.

-Experiments on one dimensional systems
+Screening experiments on one dimensional systems

 This time, consider some generalized case for lowering the dimension.

 The lower the dimension is, the weaker the screening effect.

 In lower dimension, some of the field lines pass through the barrier material wherein the screening has no effect.

 For the 1-dimensional case, we can guess that the screening affects only the field lines which are very close to the wire axis.

 In real experiment, we should also take the 3D bulk screening effect into account even though we deal with 1D case like the single filament.
 The Thomas–Fermi screening has been applied to an electron gas confined to a filament and a coaxial cylinder.
 For a K2Pt(CN)4Cl0.32·2.6H20 filament, it was found that the potential within the region between the filament and cylinder varies as $e^{-k_{\rm eff}r}/r$ and its effective screening length is about 10 times that of metallic platinum.